-Student members deliberate and vote during the committee's determination of responsibility, but student members do not tor code of conduct participate in discussions regarding sanctioning of a respondent.
+Student members deliberate and vote during the committee's determination of responsibility, but student members do not participate in discussions regarding sanctioning of a respondent.
 The committee makes its determination by majority vote of those present at each stage of the process.